High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Method

 \subsection{Gradient and Hessian of Surface Terms}

-Adapting IPC to work with arbitrary linear $\Phi$ mapping requires only changing the \emph{assembly} phase, which requires gradients and Hessian of the surface potentials.
-Similarly to IPC, we use Newton's method to minimize the newly formulate potential in \cref{eq:formulation}, and we thus need its gradient and Hessian.
+Adapting \ac{IPC} to work with arbitrary linear $\Phi$ mapping requires only changing the \emph{assembly} phase, which requires gradients and Hessian of the surface potentials.
+Similar to \ac{IPC}, we use Newton's method to minimize the newly formulated potential in \cref{eq:formulation}, and we thus need its gradient and Hessian.

 For a surface potential $B_{\S}(V_{\S}+\Phi(u),\hat{d})$ and transfer